trynmaps/open-data-day/README.md

 At the end of the day, we encourage you to make a pull request with your code, and we'll incorporate the best code into the [data visualization prototype we're building](https://github.com/trynmaps/metrics-mvp).

-# Challenge 1: Processing
+## Challenge 1: Processing

 We've gathered raw data on where every Muni bus has been every 15 seconds for over a year.
+This piles up to over 230 MB of data a day.

 Our first challenge was to convert this raw data into "arrival times" -- so we could know when each bus reached each stop.
 Only then could we start making interesting analyses and visualizations.

-In this challenge, we'll give you a subset of our raw GPS data (we gather 230 MB of data a day, so for simplicity's sake we're only giving you a few routes' data).
-We'll also give you an example of our algorithm, which we call the "eclipses" algorithm, that we use to calculate arrival times.
+In this challenge, we'll give you a subset of our raw GPS data for a day (trust us, analyzing all 230 MB of data takes way too long).
+We'll also give you an example of the algorithm we use to calculate arrival times, which we call the "eclipses" algotithm.

 Your job is to make a better version of our arrival-time algorithm than the "eclipses" algorithm.
+We'll give you the raw data and our example code -- can you get better outputs?

 To get started with this challenge, check out the [1-processing](1-processing) folder.

-# Challenge 2: Analysis
+## Challenge 2: Analysis

 Once we had computed the arrival times, we needed to start analyzing the processed data to extract useful transit metrics.